Piotr Piecuch: Research interests and accomplishments

 In addition to his coupled-cluster work, Piecuch has made major contributions to fundamental understanding and formal description of intermolecular forces, particularly pairwise non-additive effects, and developed potential energy surface extrapolation schemes based on scaling correlation energies.
 He has applied theoretical methods to solve many important problems in chemistry and physics.
-This is exemplified in papers by his group and collaborators on spectroscopy, reaction dynamics, ro-vibrational resonances in van der Waals complexes, several important reaction mechanisms in organic and bioinorganic chemistry, catalysis, and photochemistry.
+This is exemplified in papers by his group and collaborators on molecular spectroscopy, reaction dynamics, including photo- and strong-field-induced processes, bound and quasi-bound rovibrational states in van der Waals complexes, structural and electronic properties of metallic clusters, reaction mechanisms in organic and bioinorganic chemistry, catalysis, photochemistry, and photophysics.

-As of July 6, 2018, his research has resulted in more than 200 publications that according to the Web of Science have received more than 10,100 citations and the h-index of 56.
-On July 6, 2018, Google Scholar reported more than 11,500 citations and the h-index of 61.
+As of May 29, 2026, his research has resulted in more than 200 publications that according to the Web of Science Core Collection have received about 16,000 citations and the h-index of 67.
+On May 29, 2026, Google Scholar reported about 20,000 citations and the h-index of 76.
 In particular, Piecuch's original contributions to coupled-cluster theory, as applied to molecular problems, have been extensively discussed in the scientific literature.
 His intermolecular forces theory effort has been reviewed by several authors as well.
 His nuclear coupled-cluster theory research, in addition to being cited in the scientific literature, has received attention in more popular publications.
-As of July 6, 2018, he has given 235 invited lectures at national and international symposia, and academic and research institutions in the United States, Australia, Brazil, Canada, Chile, China, Czech Republic, France, Germany, Greece, Hungary, India, Italy, Japan, New Zealand, Poland, Portugal, Russia, Slovakia, South Africa, Spain, Sweden, Switzerland, Tunisia, and United Kingdom.
-He has co-edited 6 books and 2 special journal issues, and served on many scientific committees and advisory boards, including the editorial boards of several scientific journals and book series.
+As of May 29, 2026, he has given 319 invited lectures at national and international symposia, and academic and research institutions in the United States, Australia, Brazil, Canada, Chile, China, Czech Republic, France, Germany, Greece, Hungary, India, Italy, Japan, New Zealand, Norway, Poland, Portugal, Russia, Slovakia, South Africa, South Korea, Spain, Sweden, Switzerland, Tunisia, and United Kingdom.
+He has co-edited 6 books and 3 special journal issues, and served on many scientific committees, review panels, and advisory boards, including the editorial boards of several scientific journals and book series.
+He currently serves as an Associate Editor of Theoretical Chemistry Accounts.